 By this we mean pay slips or tax returns, pension statements, cash savings account statements, investment portfolio statements, buy-to-let tenancy agreements and healthy monthly bank statements, amongst others.
 If you have a reasonable level of assets outside of your home, then you may be considered by some of the private banks, who are traditionally more flexible on income assessment for individuals with complicated income scenarios.

-Step 4: Pick up the phone – speak to an independent mortgage adviser
+Step 4: Pick up the phone – speak to a mortgage adviser

 Once armed with a solid idea of what you want and what you can demonstrate on paper, it’s time to make that call to the expert, who will be able to discuss your requirements and source the most suitable product from their vast panel of reputable lenders.
 Brokers have to hand the age limits, income minimums, product varieties and documentation requirements of hundreds of lenders, so let them do the hard work for you and whittle down the selection to the top few who offer you the highest chances of a successful application.